Sailboats in Barcelona's Port Vell harbour, with palms and the waterfront beyond

 Spanish homeowners often travel for extended periods — three to six weeks — making longer sits more common than in other European destinations.
 That makes Spain particularly attractive for full-time digital nomads and retirees who want to settle in for a season.

-Barcelona & Madrid
+Barcelona & Valencia

 Compact apartment sits in the city centres, often with cats.
 Public transport and walkable neighbourhoods mean no car needed.
 Spanish homeowners in cities tend to travel in summer and Christmas.